History of Texas A&M University: Branch campuses

 Texas A&M has several branch campuses.
 Texas A&M University at Galveston was formed in 1962, in Galveston, Texas.
 This campus is home to the Texas A&M Maritime Academy and focuses on marine biology, marine sciences and oceanography.
 In 2003, the university opened an international branch in the West Asian country of Qatar.
 Texas A&M University at Qatar had the distinction in 2011 of being the first school outside the U.S. recognizing engineers as members of Tau Beta Pi, the Engineering Honor Society.
 The university opened a higher education center in 2018 in McAllen, Texas.

 In 2013, Texas A&M Health Science Center was formally merged into the university.
 While the bulk of the health science center is located on main campus the health science center maintains campuses in Dallas, Houston, Round Rock and Temple.
-Of note is the Texas A&M University College of Dentistry.
-This campus, formerly the Baylor University School of Dentistry, was added to the health science center in 1996.
+The Texas A&M University College of Dentistry, formerly the Baylor University School of Dentistry, was added to the health science center in 1996.

 Also in 2013, the university purchased the Texas Wesleyan University School of Law and renamed it the Texas A&M School of Law.
 This campus is located in Fort Worth, Texas.

 In 1962, Texas A&M was granted control of Bryan Air Force Base.
 This campus, formerly named Texas A&M Riverside Campus, was an extension of the main campus.
 This campus was transferred away from the Texas A&M proper to the Texas A&M University System in September 2015.